Actions for Climate Change - Assessment of CO2 emission reductions -

 Average Emission Factor (AEF) for all power sources and the Marginal Emission Factor

 Generally, CO2 emissions are estimated using the average factor for CO2 emissions for all types of power sources including nuclear, hydro and thermal (Average Emission Factor (AEF)).
-However, if the AEF is used to estimate CO2emissions reductions, nuclear and hydro power, which do not change with fluctuations in demand, are considered also to have been reduced.
-As a result, proper evaluations of CO2 emissions reductions should use the marginal emission factor, which in Japan is the average CO2emission factor of the thermal power sources.
+However, if the AEF is used to estimate CO2 emissions reductions, nuclear and hydro power, which do not change with fluctuations in demand, are considered also to have been reduced.
+As a result, proper evaluations of CO2 emissions reductions should use the marginal emission factor, which in Japan is the average CO2 emission factor of the thermal power sources.

 An example calculated using the emission factors of FY2031 (see above) suggests that it is possible that CO2 emissions reduction evaluations based on AEF will underestimate the effect of introducing solar, wind, biomass, and other alternative energy sources on global warming.